rus0000/jsinheritance/README.md

 ## Prototype pollution
 Prototype pollution is changing properties of objects in a prototype chain, affecting all other existing instances.
-The rule of thumb is not to put properties on a constructor prototype object.
+The rule of thumb, is not to put properties on a constructor prototype object.
 Only initialize them inside constructor function body.
 Constructor prototype should have only methods.

 ```javascript
 function Collection(){}